jart/blink/README.md

 memory address is translated.
 This goes fast, but if it doesn't work on your platform, then it's possible to pass the `blink -m` flag to enable full portable memory safety.

-The prime directive of this project is to act as a virtual machine for userspace binaries compiled by Cosmopolitan Libc.
-Much of the surface area of the Linux SYSCALL ABI is supported, including fork() and clone().
-The SSE2, SSE3, SSSE3, POPCNT, CLMUL, RDTSCP, and RDRND ISAs are supported. x87 currently only supports double (64-bit) precision.

 Blink supports 32-bit and 16-bit BIOS programs, plus just enough ring0 instructions to test an operating system bootloader.
 Plus IBM PC Serial